IKE Configuration Overview¶

 The VPN security policy should match the GRE-encapsulated traffic, so that the GRE encapsulation traffic is IPsec-encrypted:

-vsr running security-policy gretunnel# local-ts protocol 47
+vsr running config# / vrf main ike vpn dyngre-vpn security-policy dyngretunnel local-ts protocol 47

 These GRE tunnels can also perform cross-VRF encapsulation.
 The VRF of the